reginaneon/skill-caffeinewiz/README.md

 Sample skill flow:

-                 - Hey Mycroft, what's caffeine content of *drink*? / how much caffeine is in *drink*?
+                 - Hey Mycroft, tell me caffeine content of *drink*? / how much caffeine is in *drink*?
                  - The drink {{drink}} has {{caffeine_content}} milligrams of caffeine in {{drink_size}} ounces.
-                   Say "how about another drink" or say "bye".
+                   Say how about caffeine content of another drink or say goodbye.
-                 - Goodbye / that's all / exit / we're done
+                 - Goodbye / that's all / we're done
+                 - Goodbye.
+Stay caffeinated!

 or -

-                 - How about *drink*? / what about *drink*?
+                 - How about caffeine content of *drink*?
                  - The drink {{drink}} has {{caffeine_content}} milligrams of caffeine in {{drink_size}} ounces.

 ## Examples
-* "what's caffeine content of *drink*? "
+* "tell me caffeine content of *drink*? "
 * "how much caffeine is in *drink*?"

 ## Credits
+reginaneon
 guydaniels
-reginaneon
-neongeckocom